waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy for Suicune Encounter (Crystal)
 1. Prerequisites: Clear Bell and Fog Badge (Obtained).
-2. Sightings Required:
+2. Trigger Sequence (Verified by objective_analyst):
    - Burned Tower (Ecruteak): Beasts flee.
 [Done]
    - Cianwood City (North): Suicune observed.
 [Done]
-   - Route 42 (Central Island): Middle Apricorn grove.
-[Checked at Turn 24513 - Nothing found]
-   - Route 36 (Sudowoodo junction): [Pending]
+   - Tin Tower 1F: Speak to the three Sages while holding the Clear Bell.
+[Pending]
-3. Final Trigger: Return to Tin Tower 1F.
-Suicune will appear in the center.
+3. Final Trigger: Suicune will appear in the center of Tin Tower 1F.
 4. Battle: STATIC encounter.
 Does NOT roam/run.
 Roar ends battle (reload if used).

 # Battle Strategy for Suicune